 Some of the American cities are running into it, Austin, Texas and Raleigh, North Carolina I think are growing very quickly still.

-That very high level of growth and a quite inadequate infrastructure are quite a challenge.
+That very high level of growth and inadequate infrastructure are quite a challenge.

 PHOTO CREDIT: Carlos Fernandez via Flickr Creative Commons License.
 The image has been cropped to fit website need.